anabeloff/RNAseqFun/RNAseqFungi_manual.md

 For more details on how to create SummurizedExperiment data container for DESeq2 see [Preparing count matrices](http://master.bioconductor.org/packages/release/workflows/vignettes/rnaseqGene/inst/doc/rnaseqGene.html#preparing-count-matrices).

 To run this pipeline you need to download all BAM files and GFF annotation in working directory.
-Following variables are reqired by Docker container and must be specified in OnInstance script:
+Following variables are required by Docker container and must be specified in OnInstance script:

 `GFFFILE` - path to GFF file in container.
 `SPECIES_NAME` - Character string specifying species names.